yiisoft/db-migration/docs/en/usage-with-symfony-console.md

 }
 ```

-3. Run the console command to see the list of available migration commands.
+3. Run the console command without arguments to see the list of available migration commands:

 ```shell
 ./vendor/bin/yii-db-migration